 About 350m after the village square of Montepertuso, directly in front of house no. 10 and recognisable by the crossing zebra crossing, the steep path to Positano branches off to the left (waypoint 6).
 A few metres after entering the stairway, an even steeper path branches off to the left.
 It doesn't really matter which of the two stairs we follow, as both paths meet again at waypoint 7.
 In our opinion, however, the left (i.e. steeper) stairway path has the more beautiful view.

 At waypoint 7 we meet the SS163 - the "Strada Statale Amalfitana".
-Here is the first SITA bus stop from which we could travel in the direction of Sorrento or Colli San Pietro.
-The buses usually run every half hour, but tickets must be bought at a tabacchi shop before setting off.
+Here is the first SITA bus stop from which we could go towards Sorrento or Colli San Pietro.
+The buses usually run every half hour, but tickets must be purchased in a tabacchi shop before starting the journey (alternatively via the "UnicoCampania" app, see note on stage 1).
 Attention: The buses are sometimes overcrowded, even in low season, so that you may be turned away by the bus driver and have to wait for the next bus.
 It is therefore advisable to plan a little more time.
 A current bus timetable can be downloaded here: www.sitasudtrasporti.it (As of January 2019, bus number 5070 is relevant between Positano and Sorrento).

 Somewhat more convenient and interactive is the timetable prepared by a third-party provider, which can be accessed via the following link: moovitapp.com.
 This international public transport guide shows not only the departure times but also the route of the bus line including all intermediate stops.
 In Positano, all SITA stops are on the SS163.
 This also applies to today's destination: the SITA stop at the Bar Internazionale (Tabacchi shop diagonally opposite).